jcbhmr/configure-bun-action/README.md

 ## How it works

-When this configurator action runs, it essentially does the following:
+When this configurator action runs, it essentially does the following...
+TODO

-1. **Clone the code from `templates/.bun` into the `./bun` folder** which provides the wrapper `main.mjs` Node.js script which then runs `bun /path/to/main.ts`.
-This includes `pre.mjs` and `post.mjs` too if you're using `pre` and/or `post` hooks.

-2. **Download as many copies of Bun as needed** to support as many platforms are required.
-By default we do Linux x64, Linux ARM64, macOS x64, and macOS ARM64.
-There are currently no Bun builds for Windows, so **we don't support Windows x64** at this time.

 This action **relies on _you_ to commit the result** in order to make it usable by GitHub Actions consumers.
 That means doing `git add .bun`, `git commit`, and